 Here is a sketch of the data flow:

 The authentication method name for Email OTP is scid-email.
 See our demo service documentation for more information.

-Getting started with Email OTP is easy: you just need an agreement with Signicat.
+Getting started with Email OTP is easy: You just need an agreement with Signicat.
 If you have any further questions, contact us at firstname.lastname@example.org.